 When it comes to the world of a Vampires one seems spoilt for choice – Blade, Fright Night, 30 Days and 30 Nights.
 Where to stop and who to choose as the final one for this list?
 The latest Netflix series of the cult Tarantino From Dusk till Dawn certainly stands out from the crowd, yet you can’t ignore one of the best vampire films of all, The Lost Boys.
 This film has everything.
 It’s 1987, and what better a way to spend it than watch bad-ass punk vampires partying their lives away in a quaint town of Santa Clara.
 Laughing off such rumours and ignoring the fact there are random deaths in their new town brothers Mike and Sam get about their lives until things get a little out if hand.
 Sex, blood and rock and roll some might say.
 After all this was back when Jack Bauer had fangs!
 Kiefer Sutherland sports a blonde Mohawk as David, alongside Jami Gertz as the alluring star.

 There you have it…if you haven’t seen any of these films then you really should!
-Let’s see what Vampire Academy has to offer us shall we?
-Check out this smart and sexy tale in your own home on DVD – out on Monday 14th July!
+Let’s see what The Last Voyage of the Dementer has to offer us shall we?
+Check out Øvredal’s latest chilling endeavour when it hits theaters this August 11, 2023!